 - Black cohosh – is considered safe when taken by menopausal women.
 It balances the estrogen levels.
 Clinical studies for black cohosh have been shown to help reduce the symptoms and severity of menopause.
 This supplement also increases serotonin levels.
 What a nice bonus!

 - MACA root – a superfood of the Inca, the maca root extract can be used for stimulating skin cells to be placed in better communication and nutrition.
-This extract is also used to fight the signs of ageing, in awakening mechanisms that have been slowed and boosting protein synthesis and tissular adhesion.
+This extract is also used to fight the signs of aging, in awakening mechanisms that have been slowed and boosting protein synthesis and tissular adhesion.
 (Source)

 Actually, some of these supplements work great for raising your libido, too.
 So they will help you with the sex life.
 Bonus!
 You’re welcome! 🙂